achew22/terraform-provider-kubernetes-alpha/examples/cluster-with-resources/README.md

  » terraform apply -target module.cluster
 ```

-Once this operation succeeds, the AKS cluster is available and the state file contains it's attribute values.
+Once this operation succeeds, the AKS cluster is available and the state file contains its attribute values.

 Running `terraform state list` should show the following resources present in the state: